simblestudios/provide-array/README.md

 ## Installation

 ```
-npm install react-redux-provide react-redux-provide-list --save
+npm install react-redux-provide provide-array --save
 ```

 ## Usage

-Use `react-redux-provide-list` to create providers with predictably named `actions` and `reducers` specific to manipulating arrays.
+Use `provide-array` to create providers with predictably named `actions` and `reducers` specific to manipulating arrays.
 Create as many providers/instances as you want and share them across multiple components.

-The main export `provideList` takes 3 arguments:
+The main export `provideArray` takes 3 arguments:

 1. `listName` - defaults to `'list'`
 2. `itemName` - defaults to `'item'`